Pete Astudillo: 1997–2000: Selena, Si Tu No Estas, and ¿Dónde Estás Amor?

 To support Si Tu No Estas, Astudillo embarked on a tour.
 The majority of his concerts were done in Texas, while he ventured into Georgia, Florida, Michigan, and Arizona.
 Astudillo expressed satisfaction with the reception he had received during his tour, noting invitations to return to Georgia and Florida.
 Devoting eleven months of the year to touring, Astudillo confessed that he finds fulfillment in performance and would feel despondent without it.
-During any downtime from performances, he engaged in songwriting and music production endeavors.
 Si Tu No Estas failed to replicate the commercial success achieved by its predecessor, Como Te Extrano.
 Astudillo believed that Si Tu No Estas contained material of equal or superior quality, though acknowledged its success did not measure up to that of Como Te Extrano.
-He co-wrote with A. B. "La Chica Sabrosura" (1997) for Lobo IV.
+He co-wrote with A. B. on "La Chica Sabrosura" (1997) for Lobo IV.

 Astudillo was nominated for Song of the Year for "Si Tu No Estas", Male Entertainer of the Year, Male Vocalist of the Year, and Tejano Crossover Song of the Year for "No Lo Niego" at the 1998 Tejano Music Awards.
 Astudillo was featured on Puro Tejano en Vivo along with La Tropa F on March 25, 1998, and released a promotional jingle for the Laredo National Bank.
-He participated in VH1's Behind the Music episode that highlighted Selena on March 29, 1998.
+He participated in VH1's Behind the Music episode that highlighted Selena on March 29.

 In September 1998, Astudillo released his lead single, "¿Dónde Estás Amor?".
 Describing it as a romantic cumbia infused with accordion melodies, Astudillo highlighted the album's diverse offerings.
 Alongside norteño-style tracks reimagined in his distinctive manner, the album features mariachi compositions and a cumbia mariachi number.
 Astudillo aimed to cater to a broad audience, believing the album's varied content would resonate with younger and older listeners.
-He expressed a commitment to crafting music that transcends industry standards, prioritizing songs that resonate with the public's preferences over those solely aimed at garnering industry acclaim.
+He expressed his desire to write songs that defy industry standards, prioritizing songs that did well with fans over commercial material the label preferred.

 On April 20, 1999, ¿Dónde Estás Amor? was released, and at the 1999 Tejano Music Awards, Astudillo received the nomination for Best Mariachi Song by a Tejano Artist for "No Lo Niego".
 Astudillo performed during the 41st annual Feria de Las Flores pageant on August 12, 2000, held at the Selena Auditorium within the Bayfront Convention Center.
-Olga Tañon bought ¿Dónde Estás Amor?, her first of many records to "make up time" to listen to newer artists' works.
 Astudillo became troubled by the lackluster sales of ¿Dónde Estás Amor?, despite his belief in its quality.
 He acknowledged that sales were disappointing, leading to concerns about future sales, his performance, and overall direction.